 4. Investment threshold constraints These constraints define lower and upper limits on the proportion/amount of each asset held in the portfolio.
 They may model institutional restrictions on the composition of the portfolio and usually are used to rule out negligible holdings of asset in the portfolio, thus making its control easier.

 If the constraint is on a single security it is commonly formulated as:

-$$l_j \le x_j \le u_j \tag{59}$$
+$$l_j \leqslant x_j \leqslant u_j \tag{58}$$

 in relative models, and as